 Alison Cahill, M.D., MSCI, is a professor in the Dell Medical School Department of Women’s Health and director of the Health Transformation Research Institute.
 Cahill is also a practicing, fellowship-trained maternal-fetal medicine specialist in UT Health Austin’s Women’s Health Institute.

 Cahill earned her medical degree from the University of Connecticut School of Medicine.
 She completed a residency in obstetrics and gynecology at University of Pennsylvania Medical Center and a fellowship in maternal-fetal medicine at Washington University School of Medicine in St. Louis, where she also earned her master’s in clinical investigation.

-Cahill joins Dell Medical School after serving 14 years in Department of Obstetrics and Gynecology at Washington University School of Medicine in St. Louis.
+Cahill joined Dell Medical School after serving 14 years in the Department of Obstetrics and Gynecology at Washington University School of Medicine in St. Louis.
 She is a nationally recognized scientist in the area of perinatology and has over 200 peer-reviewed publications on the subject.
-She has received awards for her efforts in research, most recently the Award of Research Excellence from the Society for Maternal-Fetal Medicine and the Research Excellence Award from the American Journal of Obstetrics and Gynecology.
+She has received awards for her efforts in research, most recently the Award of Research Excellence from the Society of Maternal-Fetal Medicine and the Research Excellence Award from the American Journal of Obstetrics and Gynecology.